UCL/scikit-surgerydocker/.docs/source/reproducible.rst

-Repeatable Reproducible
+Reproducible Results
 =======================

-From repeatable reproducible, I mean the process where same data and same script of a research is executed to always get the same results.
+Reproducible results mean the process where same data and same analysis script is executed to always get the same exact results.

 About selected project
 ----------------------